Hayabusa2: Funding and history

 Following the initial success of Hayabusa, JAXA began studying a potential successor mission in 2007.
 In July 2009, Makoto Yoshikawa of JAXA presented a proposal titled "Hayabusa Follow-on Asteroid Sample Return Missions".
 In August 2010, JAXA obtained approval from the Japanese government to begin development of Hayabusa2.
 The cost of the project estimated in 2010 was 16.4 billion yen (US$).

 Hayabusa2 was launched on 3 December 2014, arrived at asteroid Ryugu on 27 June 2018, and remained stationary at a distance of about 20 km to study and map the asteroid.
 In the week of 16 July 2018, commands were sent to move to a lower hovering altitude.

 On 21 September 2018, the Hayabusa2 spacecraft ejected the first two rovers, Rover-1A (HIBOU) and Rover-1B (OWL), from about a 55 m altitude that dropped independently to the surface of the asteroid.
 They functioned nominally and transmitted data.
 The MASCOT rover deployed successfully on 3 October 2018 and operated for about 16 hours as planned.

 The first sample collection was scheduled to start in late October 2018, but the rovers encountered a landscape with large and small boulders but no surface soil for sampling.
 Therefore, it was decided to postpone the sample collection plans to 2019 and further evaluate various options for the landing.
 The first surface sample retrieval took place on 21 February 2019.
 On 5 April 2019, Hayabusa2 released an impactor to create an artificial crater on the asteroid surface.
 However, Hayabusa2 initially failed on 14 May 2019 to drop reflective markers necessary onto the surface for guiding the descent and sampling processes, but later it successfully dropped one from an altitude of 9 m on 4 June 2019.
 The sub-surface sampling took place on 11 July 2019.
 The spacecraft departed the asteroid on 13 November 2019 (with departure command sent at 01:05 UTC on 13 November 2019).
 It successfully delivered the samples back to Earth on 6 December 2020 (JST), dropping the contents by parachute in a special container at a location in southern Australia.
 The samples were retrieved the same day for secure transport back to the JAXA labs in Japan.

+After Hayabusa2 completed its primary mission, its mission was extended, and it continued orbiting the Sun using its remaining propellant so that it could visit more asteroids along its flight path.
+The probe successfully flew-by asteroid 98943 Torifune in July 2026, and it will flyby the micro-asteroid in July 2031.